MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/concurrency-namespace-functions-amp.md

 ## <a name="atomic_fetch_xor"></a>  atomic_fetch_xor Function (C++ AMP)

-Atomically peforms an bitwise XOR operation of a value and a memory location.
+Atomically performs an bitwise XOR operation of a value and a memory location.

 ```cpp
 inline int atomic_fetch_xor(